AlexGweedo/Microwave-OS-ComputerCraft-/README.md

 # What's the main idea/reason?
 I always had a "potato pc" and in minecraft the advanced computer lags a bit, so for me it's difficult to program but the normal one works just fine so this OS is meant for the normal pc that's crafted with andesite and a glass pane but it works also with the advanced one same way!

+# Why Microwave?
+Because I always said that the normal computer has the same computing power of a microwave and because it sound funny